pocket-option-code/pocketoption-promo/README.md

 - Deposit at least **$9** to qualify.

 **5. Why was the bonus reduced to 60%?**
-- Pocket Option adjusted bonuses to ensure sustainable trading conditions.
+- Pocket Option adjusted bonuses to ensure sustainable trading conditions for their platform-

 ---